-Chuck Norris (Silent Rage) is John T. Booker, an ex-Vietnam soldier who unravels a terrifying government conspiracy surrounding the confirmation of the new Secretary of State.
+Chuck Norris (Silent Rage and Missing in Action) is John T. Booker, an ex-Vietnam soldier who unravels a terrifying government conspiracy surrounding the confirmation of the new Secretary of State.

 Reaction & Thoughts:

 Good Guys Wear Black, written by Mark Medoff (yes, believe it or not, this is the same man who wrote the 1980 play Children of a Lesser God) and Bruce Cohn, and directed by Ted Post (Magnum Force and Beneath the Planet of the Apes), suffers from an unbelievable plot, a lazy central performance, and routine action sequences.

 This is not a very good film (not even one of Norris’s best vehicles), and I’m not even sure why I decided to re-watch it.
 As a kid, I remember having a pleasant time watching this film.
 Now some twenty odd years later, I can see more clearly the film’s obvious shortcomings — Good Guys Wear Black is a glorified B-movie that oversimplifies the political chaos of the post-Watergate scandal.
 I did get a kick out of seeing the very conservative Norris give a rather strong anti-war speech.

 Good Guys Wear Black helped establish the formula that Norris will use again and again in all his subsequent film projects — the decent good guy who, despite having martial arts skills, would rather try to find a peaceful solution to a problem.
 Born in Oklahoma in 1940, Norris learned martial arts during his brief stint in the Air Force during the 1960s.
 Following Steve McQueen’s advice, Norris tried acting, and after a succession of highly successful action films, he became a bona fide movie star.